andyneff/readynas-auto-decrypt/README.md

 - Add script that will encrypt the drive for you.
 - Add a key for each drive, and swap it out.
-- Search the internal drive for a key too?

 Add auto decrypt external USB drives on insert, for ReadyNAS